Iptables uses a set of tables that have chains that contain a set of built-in or user-defined rules.

 –sport or –source-port refers to source port.

-iptables -A INPUT -p icmp -i eth0 -j DROP
+Ping Requests on IPtables on an interface say eth0,iptables -A INPUT -p icmp -i eth0 -j DROP

-iptables -A INPUT -m mac --mac-source 0e:Ds:8n:mq:00:de -j DROP
+MAC Address on IPtablesiptables -A INPUT -m mac --mac-source 0e:Ds:8n:mq:00:de -j DROP

 0e:Ds:8n:mq:00:de refers to mac address to be blocked